operator-framework/enhancements/enhancements/samples-generation.md

 - The e2e test to run the OLM and scorecard commands should ensure that all manifests inside of `config/` and `bundle/` directories are using the dev tag for the `quay.io/operator-framework/scorecard-test` in the function before test which means the tests should fail if not.
 In the failures case, it should output the manifests and tag image used instead.
 It would prevent the scenarios where the tests are succefully executed with the released tag image.
 More info: https://github.com/operator-framework/operator-sdk/issues/3922.

+- The improvements in the helpers used in the utils in order to throw the error should be pushed to upstream/kb.
+Note that the biggest part of the utils can and ought to be centralized in the upstream.

 ### Risks and Mitigations

 This proposal has the goal of reducing the risk of the projects gets outdated.
 By reusing the samples code in the e2e tests it is possible to ensure that they are runnable as well and all possible risks closer to zero (0).